Rational Numbers

 Numbers that can be expressed as a ratio of two integers (\frac{a}{b} where b \neq 0).

-Why is Rational Numbers important?
+What is the Rational Numbers formula?

 How Rational Numbers Connects to Other Ideas